pnp/PnP/Solutions/Provisioning.UX.App/readme.md

 # PnP Provisioning - Self service site collection provisioning reference implementation#

 ### Summary ###

-Solution shows a reference sample on how to build self-service site collection provisioning solution using the Office 365 Developer PnP provisioning engine.
+Even with good governance, SharePoint sites can proliferate and grow out of control.
+Sites are created as they are needed, but sites are rarely deleted.
+Many organization have search crawl burdened by unused site collections, difficulty with outdated and irrelevant results.
+This Solution shows a reference sample on how to build self-service site collection provisioning solution using the Office 365 Developer PnP provisioning engine.

 This solution shows following capabilities
 - User Interface to request site collections
-- Site Requests stored in a SharePoint List
+- Capability to store Site Requests in either a SharePoint list or Azure Document DB
 - Request are processed asynchronously using the remote timer job pattern
-- New site collection creation to Office 365
+- New site collection creation to Office 365 MT.
-- New site collection creation in SharePoint on-premises builds
+- New site collection creation in SharePoint on-premises builds including Office 365 Dedicated.
-- Apply a configuration template to existing site using xml based definitions
+- Apply a configuration template to existing site using the PnP Provisioning framework
+- Enable External sharing for sites that are hosted in SharePoint Online MT
+- Visual indicator if a Site is externally shared
+- Site Classification.
+- Site Policies and a visual indicator of the site policy that is applied
+- Applying Composed Looks including, Alternate CSS, Logo, Background image, and font

 **NOTICE THIS SOLUTION IS UNDER ACTIVE DEVELOPMENT**